Railways of Kinross: Kinross

 Coal workings had been undertaken for some time in the southern part of the area around Dunfermline, at this time the greater extent of the deposits was being discovered.

 The Fife and Kinross Railway

-The Fife and Kinross Railway was authorised by Act of Parliament on 16 July 1855 to build a 14-mile line, to build a branch line from the Edinburgh, Perth and Dundee Railway at Ladybank to Kinross.
+The Fife and Kinross Railway (F&KR) was authorised by an act of Parliament, the Fife and Kinross Railway Act 1855 (18 & 19 Vict. c. cxxvii), on 16 July 1855 to build a 14-mile line, to build a branch line from the Edinburgh, Perth and Dundee Railway (EP&DR) at Ladybank to Kinross.
 There was provision for future extension to Tillicoultry, where a connection could be made with the Stirling and Dunfermline Railway line to Alloa.
 The line was to be single throughout.
 Authorised capital for the scheme was £70,000.